Custom Kyphosis Orthosis

 How is it made?

-To fulfill your Treatment Plan (TP), our Orthotist will perform shape capture and take all necessary measurements.
+To fulfill your Treatment Plan (TP), Eric, our Certified Orthotist will perform shape capture and take all necessary measurements.
 Our in-house lab will create a plaster model which Eric modifies to suit your TP.
 Wendy, our Orthotic Technician, and Eric will custom fabricate your custom TLSO using the recommended materials.
-Our Orthotist makes the final adjustments so that the fit is perfect for you.
+Our Certified Orthotist makes the final adjustments so that the fit is perfect for you.

 How to use your Brace